The Australian Pink Floyd Show: 2000–2010

 February 2008 saw the group commence their "Best of The Wall" tour in a five-week tour of Europe, performing in Spain, Luxembourg, Poland, Norway, and (for the first time) the Czech Republic and Israel.

 The group performed at the Isle of Wight Festival in June 2008, were the headline act of the last night of Guilfest 2008, and in August of the same year made their first appearance at the Lokerse Feesten in Lokeren, Belgium.

-The band played their first shows in the Ukraine and Slovakia in September 2008.
+The band played their first shows in Ukraine and Slovakia in September 2008.

 A complete production of The Wall, incorporating new animation based on the original Gerald Scarfe imagery, was performed for the first time by the band during their 2008 North American tours.
 The production continued throughout the 2009 European tour, which included dates in the United Kingdom, Germany, Poland, the Czech Republic, Italy, Switzerland, Norway, Denmark, Sweden, France, Spain, Portugal and, for the first time, Serbia.

-The summer of 2009 saw the group perform for the first time in Austria at the Lovely Days Festival in Wiesen, and the Castle Clam Classic Rock Festival in Klam.
+Mid 2009 saw the group perform for the first time in Austria at the Lovely Days Festival in Wiesen, and the Castle Clam Classic Rock Festival in Klam.
 In the June they were the closing act of the Bospop festival in the Netherlands.

 Early 2010 saw the band commence its longest ever tour of Europe, playing in Croatia for the first time.

 Since 2010

 In 2010, new management was appointed and David Domminney Fowler was recruited as a guitarist, alongside vocalist Alex McNamara.

 2011 saw the introduction of 3D stereoscopic projection and quadrophonic sound into the band's performances.
 The Australian Pink Floyd is the first ever band to implement stereographic 3D on tour.

 Performing in June 2011 at the Hampton Court Palace Festival in London, the band was joined by Guy Pratt, long-time session bass player for Pink Floyd, for a rendition of Run Like Hell.

 For the North American segment of their 2011 tour, the band added Lorelei McBroom as a backing vocalist.
 Lorelei had previously performed live with Pink Floyd on the Momentary Lapse of Reason tour in 1988 and 1989.
-At a show in Anaheim, Lorelei was joined by her sister Durga McBroom,-- they had sung for Pink Floyd on the Momentary Lapse and Division Bell tours – to sing The Great Gig in the Sky.
+At a show in Anaheim, Lorelei was joined by her sister Durga McBroom,-- she had sung for Pink Floyd on the Momentary Lapse and Division Bell tours – to sing The Great Gig in the Sky.

 In 2012, the Australian Pink Floyd completed their Exposed in the Light tour.
 Lorelei McBroom rejoined the group for both the European and North American segments of the tour.

 In 2013, the band toured Europe with their Eclipsed By The Moon tour, celebrating the 40th anniversary of The Dark Side of the Moon.
 In July 2013 the band played in front of the Lovell Telescope at Jodrell Bank in England.